guiqvlaixi2164-max/DE1_assignment3/README.md

 Total cost = Input + Output = (45+60+60)*$0.00015 + (45+60+60)*$0.0002 ≈ $0.06

-- b.
-Amazon Translate
+- Amazon Translate

 We only translate Chinese and Italian into English.

 (30,000 + 315,000)/1,000,000 * $15 = $5.175

-- c.Amazon Comprehend
+- Amazon Comprehend

 We assume that after translation, Chinese chars expands 1.5 times.